riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-2.md

   ...
 {% endhighlight %}

-Now with that all in place let's see what happens when first click the email header.
+Now with that all in place let's see what happens when we first click the email header.

 <img src="../images/posts/paging-and-sorting-part-2/first-click-server.png" class="img-responsive" />

-So the output of our publication is what we would expect, we are getting 3 records and the records are sorted by email ascending.
+The output of our publication is what we would expect, we are getting 3 records and the records are sorted by email ascending.

 <img src="../images/posts/paging-and-sorting-part-2/first-click-client.png" class="img-responsive" />

 What's up with the client thou?
 We have the expected 3 records but the sort order is off.

 So what's going on?
 The problem is that the sort order of a publication does not guarantee anything on the client.
 The sorting in the publication only ensures that the correct records are sent over to the client.
-On the client end we need to once again explicitly sort the records we get from the publication to ensure they display in the correct order.
+On the client side we need to once again explicitly sort the records we receive from the publication.

 OK, so we can remove our debug code and get to fixing the issue.

 ####Sorting on the client
-So now that we've figured out that we'll have to apply our sort parameters on both the server and the client, we should first suck our sort parameter logic into a common function we can access on both the client and server.
+Now that we've figured out that we'll need to apply the sort parameters on both the server and the client, we should refactor the sort parameter logic into a common function which can be used by both the client and server.

 #####Terminal
 {% highlight Bash %}